 Usage Scenario Anti-Crime System with Image Recognition

 #11

-Overview Performs criminal searches an /images captured by surveillar carried by civilians while report contacting the families of the second control of the second control of the second control of the second context of the second ace cameras or mobile phones rting to the police and victims immediately.
-Atted to a location when having a from a GPS-enabled determines presence or vity.
-If suspicious activity is sis are sent to the Cloud to rmation and video information are combined with image a better understanding of the ous activity and the situation ents will include a real-time hones or surveillance cameras tivity at an edge server to the high-speed performance (Peak camera/mobile phones to the
+Overview received a warning notificatio anti-crime mobile phone, and absence of any suspicious acti confirmed the results of analy notify the police.
+Links to the location/time info are confirmed using GPS and nce cameras or mobile phones orting to the police and victims immediately. ated to a location when having in from a GPS-enabled determines presence or vity.
+If suspicious activity is sis are sent to the Cloud to rmation and video information are combined with image a better understanding of the ous activity and the situation nents will include a real-time hundred milliseconds from the shones or surveillance cameras etivity at an edge server to the high-speed performance (Peak a camera/mobile phones to the

 Required Peak data rate X

 capabilities User experienced data rate

 Latency Х

-Mobility Х
+Mobility X

 Connection density X

 Energy efficiency

 Spectrum efficiency